A traditional Thai Massage will make your vacation to Bangkok complete and they are so inexpensive you can afford one every day.

 The Foot, and Neck and Shoulder massage, would typically be of one hour duration.

-The Thai massage and the Oil massage will be one or two hours depending upon your preference.
+The traditional Thai massage in Bangkok or the Thai oil massage are for a duration of one or two hours, depending upon your preference.

 Just be aware that some places in the tourist areas of Bangkok or around main tourist beaches will not specify a time for the length of the massage.

 In this case you will get maybe 45 minutes or 90 minutes, so it won't be the bargain that you thought it was when you discussed the price initially.

 You can read a detailed description of what happens if you select the Traditional Thai Massage here.

 Most tourists like to experience a Bangkok oil massage, or a traditional thai massage when they visit Bangkok.

 If you want to know more about massage oils and how they are formulated and used then take a look at more detail on this page about Thai massage oils.

 Even though getting a Thai massage in Bangkok is extremely cheap, you tend to pay higher prices in the tourist areas or in the shopping malls outside of the main tourist areas.

 So what is the cost of full body massage in Thailand and is it as affordable as they say?